Man, woman's body found in hotel in northwest Delhi's Bawana | Law-Order

 - India

-Bodies of two persons have been found at a hotel in northwest Delhi's Bawana area with police suspecting that the man killed the woman before ending his life by consuming sulphas tablets.
+Bodies of two persons were found at a hotel in northwest Delhi's Bawana area with the police suspecting that the man killed the woman before ending his life by consuming sulphas tablets.

 According to police, the hotel owner informed police about the two bodies in one of the rooms.